 3- Buy in Bulk

-But don’t overdo it and seek out fruits and vegetables as needed.
-Stock up on your most commonly used ingredients like meat, rice, pasta, (pita) bread, oil, spices.
+But don’t overdo it, and seek out fruits and vegetables as needed.
+Stock up on your most commonly used ingredients like meat, rice, pasta, pita, oil, and spices.

 List the types of meat and the amounts of each kind that you will need to cook per meal.
 After buying them, freeze and label everything.